Travel Tips > Travel Advice - Know before you go > Ski and Snowboard Checklist

 Ski and Snowboard Checklist

 The first thing you should do once you have booked your ski or snowboarding holiday is to buy appropriate ski insurance for your trip.
-A recent report by the Foreign and Commonwealth Office (FCO) highlights that as many as 1 in 5 skiers are hitting the slopes without ski insurance.
+A report by the Foreign, Commonwealth the-importance-of-travel-insurance Office (FCDO) highlighted that as many as 1 in 5 skiers are hitting the slopes without ski insurance.

 The most important reason for buying ski insurance is to provide cover for emergency medical expenses if you have an accident on the slopes, which could easily add up to thousands of pounds.